human-substrate/Substrate/README.md

 ## How to Add Items

-You can add Problems to Substrate by submitting PRs to modify the various files that make up the Substrate objects, e.g.: `Problems`, `Solutions`, `Ideas`, etc.
+You can contribute to Substrate by submitting PRs to modify the various Substrate object files within each directory, e.g.: `Problems`, `Solutions`, `Ideas`, etc.

 We're working on a web-based interface for this as well to make it easier for non-coders to contribute.